-A pallet rack is made up of two main components: beams and uprights.
+A pallet rack is comprised of two main components: beams and uprights.
 Steel beams run horizontally between vertical uprights to create a shelf-like space in the pallet racking system.
 Pallet rack uprights are the most essential component for a pallet rack system with a heavy load.
-It is essential to take all the preventative measures like utilizing column guards to prevent damage or doing necessary rack repairs to ensure your racking system remains physically robust.
+To ensure rack safety it is essential to take all the preventative measures like utilizing column guards to prevent damage or doing necessary rack repairs to ensure your racking system remains physically robust.

 Racking should be inspected regularly by a warehouse team member but a pallet racking safety inspection is often required to ensure your racking is safe to use.
 When needed QMH can assess your pallet racking thoroughly to maximize employee and in your warehouse.
 Inspection includes: testing the sustainability of racking components, locate damages within the racking system and identify any potential issues that can potentially cause costly damages.

 Any damages caused to the structure of the beams or uprights can result in